 The Gayatri Mantra is a universal prayer enriched in the Vedas.
-It is also known as Savitri Mantra, which addressed to the Immanent and Transcendent Divine which has been given the name “Savita,” meaning that from which all this is born.
-The Gayatri Mantra was discovered by Sage Viswamitra.
-It was the same Sage – Viswamitra who commenced Sri Rama into the mysteries of Sun worship, through the Mantra “Aaditiya Hrdayam.”
-He also revealed the benefits of chanting Gayatri mantra.
+Gayatri Mantra is also known as Savitri Mantra, which addressed the Immanent and Transcendent Divine “Savita,” meaning that from which all this is born.

-The mantra is a significant part of the Upanayana Ceremony for young males in Hindu religion and has long been chanted by Dvija men as part of their daily rituals.
-Modern Hindu refine the movements and spread the practice of the mantra to include women and all castes too, and its use is now prevalent.
+The mantra is a significant part of the Upanayana Ceremony for young males in the Hindu dharma and has long been chanted by Dvija men as part of their daily rituals.
+Modern Hindus refine the movements and spread the practice of the mantra to include women and all castes too, and its use is now prevalent.
 It is especially regarded for Adoration, Meditation, and Prayer.

 ॐ भूर्भुवः स्वः

 Bhur Bhuvah Svah

 Tat Savitur Varenyam